fmaussion/climate_risks/_sources/ipcc/briefing_ipcc2.md

 ## Before the workshop

-At this stage, each group should have identified a hazard they want to focus on, and each group member should already be assigned one of three roles:
+At this stage, each group should have identified the impact they want to focus on, and each group member should already be assigned one of three roles:

 - Hazard specialist: Investigate the physical hazard (e.g., its drivers, trends, and intensity).
 - Exposure specialist: Explore what is exposed and why (e.g., populations, assets, or ecosystems).